-- B9.B10.
-Prior to the commencement of quarrying operations, If the Applicant must offer toreceives a written request from the owner of any privately-owned land within 1 kilometre of any approved extraction area on the site, for a property inspection to establish the baseline condition of any buildings and structures on their land, or to have a previous property inspection updated, then within 2 months of receiving any property owner accepting this request offer the Applicant must: - (a) commission a suitably qualified, experienced and independent person, whose appointment is acceptable to both parties to: - (i) establish the baseline condition of any buildings and other structures on the land, or update the previous property inspection report; and - (ii) identify measures that should be implemented to minimise the potential blasting impacts of the development on these buildings and structures; and - (b) give the landowner a copy of the new or updated property inspection report. - B10.B11.
+- B10.
+If the Applicant receives a written request from the owner of any privately-owned land within 1 kilometre of any approved extraction area on the site for a property inspection to establish the baseline condition of any buildings and structures on their land, or to have a previous property inspection updated, then within 2 months of receiving this request the Applicant must: - (a) commission a suitably qualified, experienced and independent person, whose appointment is acceptable to both parties to: - (i) establish the baseline condition of any buildings and other structures on the land, or update the previous property inspection report; and - (ii) identify measures that should be implemented to minimise the potential blasting impacts of the development on these buildings and structures; and - (b) give the landowner a copy of the new or updated property inspection report. - B11.
 If there is a dispute over the selection of the suitably qualified, experienced and independent person, or the Applicant or the landowner disagrees with the findings of the property inspection report, either party may refer the matter to the Planning Secretary for resolution.